GHOST-Aram/friendly-docs/README.md

-# Documentation for friendly events Backend APIs
+# Documentation for Friendly Events Backend APIs

 The documentation contains the following